 4. You want to be flexible - If your store requires multiple languages and multiple currencies and you do not want the hassle and additional costs of running separate stores for each (let’s be honest, who would?) then a move to Headless architecture could be very beneficial for you.

 5. You have the budget to invest - Going headless with Shopify Plus is not the cheapest solution, but it is the best.
-Please keep in mind that the design and development of a headless solution on Shopify Plus start around €45.000 for a “standard e-commerce platform”, the price goes up depending on specific requested functionalities.
+Please keep in mind that the development of a headless solution on Shopify Plus starts around €45.000 for a “standard e-commerce platform”, the price goes up depending on specifically requested functionalities.

 If you fall under any of these criteria and you want to start the process of going Headless, or if you aren’t sure yet but want to know more about the technology and the process, don’t hesitate to get in touch with us!